vzahorui/vzahorui.github.io/_posts/2019-11-03-singular-value-decomposition.md

 AV = U \Sigma
 \end{cases}$$

-The first equation of the system is derived from the multiplication of original matrix by its transpose $V \Sigma U^{T}$.
-Since $U$ (as well as $V$) is orthonormal multiplication $U^{T}U$ results into unit matrix.
+The first equation of the system is derived from multiplication of original matrix by its transpose $V \Sigma U^{T}$.
+Since $U$ (as well as $V$) is orthonormal, multiplication $U^{T}U$ results into unit matrix.
 Similarly, the second equation is derived by multiplying the original equation by $V$ from the right side.

 Obviously, the result of $A^{T}A$ is a square matrix, and the expression $V \Sigma^{T} \Sigma V^{T}$ is its diagonalization, where $V$ is a matrix of eigenvectors, and $\Sigma^{T} \Sigma$ is a matrix of eigenvalues.
 I've written an article about eigenvectors and eigenvalues and about the mechanism of matrix diagonalization [here]({{ site.baseurl }}{% link _posts/2019-11-02-eigenvectors-and-eigenvalues.md %}).